jwalker343/my-dot-files/application_preferences.md

         - Trigger Other Keyboard Shortcut CMD+K
         - Action: send shortcut to app, search for finder
         - change shortcut keys to CMD+K
-    - Touchbar > Add Lock Icon with action to lock screen

 # UI Preferences
 - Create a new IPSec VPN